Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: Introduction

 In preliminary applications of 2DTS to electronic systems, glimpses of novel effects have been seen, including the possibility to experimentally disentangle signatures of superconducting amplitude modes \cite{luo_Nat.Phys.23,kim_Sci.Adv.24,katsumi_Phys.Rev.Lett.24,yuan_Sci.Adv.24,katsumi_Phys.Rev.Lett.25,huang_Sci.Adv.25,cheng_Phys.Rev.B25}, to address separately the role of disorder and inhomogeneity \cite{wan_Phys.Rev.Lett.19,mahmood_Nat.Phys.21,liu_Nat.Phys.24}, to distinguish energy relaxation from momentum relaxation pathways \cite{barbalas_Phys.Rev.Lett.25,chaudhuri_25}, to probe coupling between distinct modes in magnetic materials \cite{lu_Phys.Rev.Lett.17,mashkovich_Science21,zhang_Nat.Phys.24}.
 However, a general theoretical framework capable of providing a link between these complex experimental protocols and the properties of the higher-order correlation functions involved in the measurements is still under construction \cite{mootz_CommunPhys22,hart_Phys.Rev.B23,puviani_Phys.Rev.B23,mootz_Phys.Rev.B24,salvador_25,chen_npjComputMater25,ono_Phys.Rev.Lett.25,chen_25,tsuji_25}.
 This is in part due to the fact that 2DTS has traditionally a long history of applications to molecular systems \cite{mukamel_95,hamm_11,kuehn_J.Phys.Chem.B11,cundiff_PhysicsToday13}, where the fundamental light-matter process encompasses a dipolar-like excitation of vibrational states, which is usually described with the density-matrix evolution in the time domain for a nondispersive two-level system.

 The present manuscript aims to provide a completely different perspective, motivated by the preliminary results of the emerging field of 2DTS in electronic systems.
 Our goal is to provide a theoretical description of 2DTS protocols based on the computation of third-order correlation functions in the frequency domain via a diagrammatic approach, able to account for the features related to the existence of a continuum of excitations and their diamagnetic or paramagnetic coupling to light.
 This goal will be achieved by addressing two complementary aspects.
 The first one concerns the interplay between the spectral content of the pump field and the resonances of the nonlinear optical kernel.
-Such an interplay will be discussed within a paradigmatic toy model for a metallic system undergoing a charge density wave (CDW) transition.
-We will show that diamagnetic and paramagnetic processes, connected to two-photon (diamagnetic) or single-photon (paramagnetic) excitation mechanisms, lead to markedly different signatures in the 2DTS maps, which can be used experimentally to test their relative importance.
-To make a closer connection to previous results, we also show how in the nondispersive limit one can recover the phenomenology of two-level systems.
+Such an interplay will be discussed within a paradigmatic {toy model for a semiconducting-like band structure.} We will show that diamagnetic and paramagnetic processes, connected to two-photon (diamagnetic) or single-photon (paramagnetic) excitation mechanisms, lead to markedly different signatures in the 2DTS maps, which can be used experimentally to test their relative importance.